TomasTomecek/flexible-potsgresql-demo/README.md

 work_mem = ${POSTGRESQL_WORK_MEM}
 ```

-and then, we can change the `work_mem` parameter by specifying it as en envinronment variable:
+and then, we can change the `work_mem` parameter by specifying it as en environment variable:

 ```
 docker run --rm \